willmorrison1/sync-obs/README.md

 When the `_archive_dir` is missing, files are archived in a directory on the same level as the `source` directory.

-The contents of sync_config.json are evaluated after each `sync_repeat_time_mins`: no need to restart the script.
+The contents of sync_config.json are evaluated after each `sync_repeat_time_mins`: no need to restart the script if you modify sync_config.json

 # check is running